 Elemental concentrations

-As shown in Table S1, the measured concentrations of SRM agreed well with the certified values, indicating the high accuracy of ICP-MS analysis.
+As shown in Table S1, the measured concentrations of elements in SRM agreed well with the certified values, indicating the high accuracy of the ICP-MS analysis.
 Table 1 shows the measured concentrations of 30 elements in the six typies of Chinese GI rice.
 Overall, except for 208Pb, significant differences could be observed among all elements across all types of rice.
-However, it was not obvious which element(s)contributed the most to differentiating all types of rice.
+However, it was not obvious which element contributed the most to differentiate all types of rice.

 PCA analysis

-As shown in Fig. 3a, the 1st and 2nd principal component (PC) could be accounted for 60.7% of the total variance, and a clear separation was observed among PJ-1, GG and the rest of GI types.
-While for JS, PJ-2, SY, and WC, no satisfactory separation could be achieved.
-The loading plot (Fig. 3b) showed that 27Al, 70Ga, 93Nb,51V, and 48Ti primarily contributed to the variations on PC1, while 23Na, 45Sc, 85Rb, 133Cs, and 114Cd contributed to both PC1 and PC2.
+As shown in Fig. 3a, the 1st and 2nd principal component (PC) were accountable for 60.7% of the total variance, and a clear separation was observed among PJ-1, GG and the rest types.
+While for JS, PJ-2, SY and WC, no satisfactory separation could be achieved.
+The loading plot (Fig. 3b) showed that 27Al, 70Ga, 93Nb,51V and 48Ti primarily contributed to the variations on PC1, while 23Na, 45Sc, 85Rb, 133Cs and 114Cd contributed to both PC1 and PC2.
 Notably, PJ-1 and PJ-2 could be clearly separated, despite that they were from the same geological origin (Fig. 3a).
-A possible explaination could be that cultivar types are also contributing to the elemental composition in rice kernals14.
+A possible explaination could be that cultivar types could also contribute to the elemental composition in rice kernals14.

-Determination of geographical origins of six Chinise GI rice
+Determination of geographical origins

-Sampling is fundamental to achieve reliable results from multivariate model building41, while sample scaricity along with a lack of sample representativeness are major reasons leading to unreliable classification42.
-In this study, rather than sampling from the market, we obtained all GI rice samples from reliable sources, which minimized the risk of modeling with “contaminated” dataset.
+Xx Sampling is fundamental to achieve reliable results from multivariate model building41, while sample scaricity along with unrepresentative samplingare major reasons leading to unreliable classification42.
+In this study, rather than sampling from the market, we obtained all GI rice samples from reliable sources, which enesurd the authencitity of samples and minimized the risk of modeling with “contaminated” dataset.

-Fig. 4 demonstrated the key results obtained from training of the classifiers.
-Beyond the function of dimention reduction, feature selection is also capable to identify biomarkers that with high predictbility44.
-As shown in Fig. 4a, based on the caculation of ReliefF algorithm, relative importance was assigned to all 30 elements, indicating how each feature (element) was contributing to the overall differentiation among all six GI rice.
-Notably, 27Al, 85Rb, 10B, 23Na, and 86Sr were the leading elements that contributed the most to the differentiation of all six GI rice.
-Notably, to ensure the integrity of validation prcess and avoid selection bias such as over-optimistic prediction, feature selection was only applied to the training set45 .
-With only one selected feature (27Al), the mean cross-validation accuracy of 48% and 63% was achieved for RF and SVM, respectively (Fig. 4b).
+Fig. 4 showed the key results obtained from the training of classifiers.
+Beyond the function of dimention reduction, feature selection is also capable to identify biomarkers with high predictbility44.
+The relative importance of each of the 30 elements is shown in Fig. 4a, indicating 27Al, 85Rb, 10B, 23Na, and 86Sr were the leading elements that contributed the most to the differentiation of all types of GI rice.
+With only one selected feature (27Al), the mean cross-validation accuracy of 48% and 63% were achieved for RF and SVM, respectively (Fig. 4b).
 The performance of both RF and SVM boosted significantly with more features been added.
-Eventually, with only four features (27Al, 85Rb, 10B, and 23Na), the accuracy of 100% was obtained by both RF and SVM with optimal hyperparameters applied (Fig. 4b).
+Eventually, with only four features (27Al, 85Rb, 10B, and 23Na), the mean cross-validation accuracy of 100% was obtained by both RF and SVM with optimal hyperparameters applied (Fig. 4b).
+Notably, to ensure the integrity of the validation process and to avoid selection bias such as over-optimistic prediction, feature selection was only applied to the training set45 .